rapacheco/2048-Clone-w-pygame-/README.md

 - Just the raw game logic and raw graphics are in place
 - Still no winning and losing conditions are checked
 - Animation for the slidind tiles is still not implemented

+V 0.1:
+- Implemented winning and losing conditions.
+When met, prompts user for a new game.
+- Fixed a few bugs in the graphics
+- Animation for the slidind tiles is still not implemented